Radioactive Waste Management

 For several years, the European Commission (EC) has attempted to pass Directives aimed at ensuring a common approach to nuclear safety and radioactive waste management.
 The so-called 'Nuclear Package' of Directives on nuclear safety and waste management was a top-down approach which met with considerable opposition from several Member States and was revised on several occasions leading to the 2011 adoption of a scaled-back version.8

-In July 2011 the European Union adopted a directive for the disposal of used nuclear fuel and radioactive wastes* which requires member countries to develop national waste management plans for European Commission review by 2015.
+In July 2011 the European Union adopted a directive for the disposal of used nuclear fuel and radioactive wastes which required member countries to develop national waste management plans for European Commission review by 2015.
 The plans must include firm timetables for the construction of disposal facilities, descriptions of needed implementation activities, cost assessments, and financing schemes.
-Safety standards promulgated by the IAEA will become legally binding within the EU-wide policy framework.
+Safety standards promulgated by the IAEA would become legally binding within the EU-wide policy framework.
+International peer reviews should be invited at least every ten years.

 The agreement allows two or more member nations to develop joint disposal facilities and allows transport of used fuel and radioactive wastes within the EU.
 Exports outside the EU will only be possible to countries that already have a repository in operation that meets IAEA standards.
 For overseas reprocessing, ultimate wastes must be returned to the originating EU country.
 The directive acknowledges that no country currently operates such a repository and projects that a minimum of 40 years would be required to develop one.
 The shipment of used fuel and radioactive wastes to African, Pacific and Caribbean countries and to Antarctica is explicitly banned.
 Plans are expected to use a step-by-step approach to geologic disposal based on the voluntary involvement of potential host communities.
 Two routes are acknowledged: one to dispose of used nuclear fuel as waste; the other to reprocess the fuel and recycle the uranium and plutonium while disposing of the remainder as waste.

-The directive is expected to become effective in August 2011, and national governments, which retain ultimate responsibility for wastes, will have two years to bring their nuclear waste legislation into line with it.
+The directive became effective in August 2011, and national governments, which retain ultimate responsibility for wastes, had two years to bring their nuclear waste legislation into line with it.
 There are 143 nuclear energy facilities generating used fuel in 14 of the EU’s 27 member nations.
 The remaining nations possess radioactive waste requiring disposal that has been produced by research, medicine and industry.

 The International Commission on Radiological Protection (ICRP) is an independent registered charity that issues recommendations for protection against all sources of radiation.
 The IAEA interprets these recommendations into international safety standards and guidelines for radiological protection.
 National regulators may also adopt the recommendations by the ICRP for their own radiation protection standards.